tobyweston/blog/source/_posts/2019-09-03-create-debian-repositories.md

 description: "Create your own Debian repository for deploying your Java / Scala apps"
 ---

-In this post, we'll look at to how to setup your own [debian repository](https://wiki.debian.org/DebianRepository) so users can install and upgrade your software via `apt-get` on popular Linux distros like Debian and Ubuntu.
+In this post, we'll look at to how to setup your own [Debian repository](https://wiki.debian.org/DebianRepository) so users can install and upgrade your software via `apt-get` on popular Linux distros like Debian and Ubuntu.

 <!-- more -->